-Word count goal for this week: 62 500 words
+Word count goal for this week: 62 500 words.
+Words wrote: iiiissssshhhhh.

 A week from now, it will be Christmas.

 The fire is slowly dying.
 It’s getting late.
-Everything is quiet in my quiet little nordic town.
+Everything is quiet in my quiet in the little house near the river, sleeping in a little nordic town.

-I should’ve wrapped a bunch of presents, get some writing done before even thinking of sitting on that couch.
+I should’ve wrapped a bunch of presents, plus get some writing done before even thinking of sitting here on that couch.

 A week from now, it will be Christmas.
 And it depresses me to no end.